The older I get the more I recognize the value in acting with intention and seeking those who interact with me intentionally.

 Well simply put, we're trying to make sure we don't waste our time with people who don't have any intention to pursue us purposefully.

-I gather that many of you reading this post in your late 20's or 30's feels the same way, so I wanted to create a post specifically for those of us trying to make the intentions of others easily identifiable.
+I gather that many of you reading this post are in your late 20's or 30's and can identify with this.
+So, I wanted to create a post specifically for those of us trying to make the intentions of others easily identifiable.

-I have come to realize is that there are three essential components or traits of an individual who acts with intention, one being presence, two patience and three persistence.
+There are three essential components or traits of an individual who acts with intention,1) presence, 2) patience and 3) persistence.
 Each of which I will discuss in detail below.
-But before I do that, I want to make sure that we understand that not all people who act with intention have good intentions.
-So we need to first make sure that our expectations are aligned with traits and qualities of someone who has good intentions versus bad intentions.
+But, before I do that, I want to make sure that we understand that not all people who act with intention, have good intentions.
+So we need to first make sure our expectations are aligned with traits and qualities of someone who has good intentions, versus those who have bad intentions.

 THE GOOD VERSUS THE BAD!

-We all want someone who is really into us, want to be around us, delights in us for who we are and genuinely take interest in us.
+We all want someone who is really into us, that wants to be around us, delights in us for who we are and genuinely take an interest in us.
 But let's be frank, there are people in this world who only seek to take from us (whether it be energy, love, etc.) for their own personal gain and benefit.
-Those are the individuals with bad intention.
-Because although they may not be bad people, broken people who intentionally want to heal themselves tend to gravitate toward those of us who are healed, happy and doing well.
-And because for many of us our good wants to help them find their good, we take on all their negative energy, baggage and brokenness, and allow it to manifest in our lives before we even realize it.
-We reluctantly learn that individual was not intending to be good to us, but only seeking to use us so they can find good for themselves...
+And it is those individuals that we must learn to identify as someone with bad intention.

-I know some of you are thinking, "Wow, this happened to me."
-And that is because while in your search for people who act intentionally, you discovered someone with bad intention.
-Yet because you hoped to see the best in the individual, you overlooked the bad intention of that individual.
+I know some of you are thinking, "Wow, this happened to me," and that's probably because you couldn't decipher good versus bad intention.
+And since you hoped to see the best in the individual, you overlooked some things.

-So in efforts to start giving more consideration to long term outcomes instead of immediate outcomes, here are some key traits of individuals with good intentions versus those with bad intentions.
+But today, we learn the difference between those with good and bad intention.
+Thus, in efforts to start us off on the right track, here are some key traits of individuals with good intentions versus those with bad intentions.

 Traits of people with GOOD INTENTIONS: Well mannered, respectful, polite, generous, patient, kind, consistent, considerate, honest, don't take things for-granted and supportive (compliments others when deserved).